DTjomsland/sprout_planner/README.md

 ### UserIcon:
 - Every user icon is identified by the primary key: user_icon_id.
-- The primary key for user icons is not featured in any other tables.
+- The primary key for UserIcons is not featured in any other tables.
 - UserIcon contains the foreign key: user_activity_id.

 ### UserFeeling: